EOSIO/eosio.cdt/README.md

 **BLockchAiN Contract toolchain**

 Welcome to Blanc!
 Blanc is a toolchain for WebAssembly-based blockchain contracts.
 Currently, Blanc supports [EOSIO](https://github.com/EOSIO) and [CosmWasm](https://github.com/CosmWasm) (experimental), but we have a plan to support other WebAssembly-based contracts like [Substrate](https://github.com/paritytech/substrate/tree/df501229/frame/contracts).
 In EOSIO ecosystem, block.one already provides the official version of contract toolchain [eosio.cdt](https://github.com/EOSIO/eosio.cdt), but Blanc takes a different approach from it.  eosio.cdt uses the modified version of Clang/LLVM, so you have to wait for block.one's updates to utilize the latest version of Clang/LLVM.
 Blanc was adapted from eosio.cdt, but uses the vanilla Clang/LLVM for easier maintenance and faster adoption of state-of-the-art technologies.
-At this point in time (Jun, 2021), eosio.cdt uses Clang-9, but Blanc uses Clang-12.
+At this point in time (Oct, 2021), eosio.cdt uses Clang-9, but Blanc uses Clang-13.
 The only thing you need to care about is that your Clang/LLVM installed in your system supports Clang plugins and WASM binary generation.
 You should have Clang-12 or higher, and in MacOS, you need to install `llvm` by brew.
 Clang/LLVM installed by Xcode were not built for supporting plugins.

-By using the latest Clang/LLVM, generated WASM binaries will have smaller size by about 10%. (eg. `eosio.token` 18KB &rightarrow; 16KB, `eosio.system` 276KB &rightarrow; 252KB)  All unit tests provided by eosio.cdt and [eosio.contracts](https://github.com/EOSIO/eosio.contracts) are passed and all generated ABIs are identical.
+By using the latest Clang/LLVM, generated WASM binaries will have smaller size by about 10%. (eg. `eosio.token` 17KB &rightarrow; 13.5KB, `eosio.system` 305KB &rightarrow; 241KB)  All unit tests provided by eosio.cdt and [eosio.contracts](https://github.com/EOSIO/eosio.contracts) are passed and all generated ABIs are identical.

 ## Nota Bene